-- (1) If the motion "that the ruling of the presiding member be disagreed with", is carried, that ruling is to have no effect and the meeting is to proceed accordingly. - (2) This motion may not be moved:

-(a) where the mayor has made a decision under clause 7.7 (Priority of speaking) or clause 8.5 (Refrain from taking part in the matter under discussion);

-(b) where the mayor has adjourned the meeting in accordance with clause 8.7 (Adjournment to regain order);

-(c) where this local law provides that the ruling of the mayor shall not be open to dissent; or
+- (1) If the motion "that the ruling of the presiding member be disagreed with", is carried, that ruling is to have no effect and the meeting is to proceed accordingly. - (2) This motion may not be moved: - (a) where the presiding member has made a decision under clause 7.6 (Priority of speaking) or clause 8.5 (Refrain from taking part in the matter under discussion); - (b) where the presiding member has adjourned the meeting in accordance with clause 8.6 (Adjournment to regain order); - (c) where this local law provides that the ruling of the presiding member shall not be open to dissent.